StephenSorriaux/kazoo/docs/api/interfaces.rst

 .. _interfaces_module:

-:mod:`kazoo.interfaces`
+:mod:`kazoo_sasl.interfaces`
 ----------------------------

-.. automodule:: kazoo.interfaces
+.. automodule:: kazoo_sasl.interfaces

 Public API
 ++++++++++

-:class:`IHandler` implementations should be created by the developer to be passed into :class:`~kazoo.client.KazooClient` during instantiation for the preferred callback handling.
+:class:`IHandler` implementations should be created by the developer to be passed into :class:`~kazoo_sasl.client.KazooClient` during instantiation for the preferred callback handling.

 If the developer needs to use objects implementing the :class:`IAsyncResult`